alimac/git-for-you-and-me/README.md

 Note:
 - Developer and system administrator based in Chicago
 - Doing Drupal for ~4 years, active in the community for ~2 years
+- Using git for ~2 years

 ## Plan

+Note:
+- This is a beginner session
+- Introducing concepts, sprinkling with tips
+- Healthy dose of resources for beginners